Cyfrin/diverge-converge-audit/Diverge-Converge Audit Model.md

 - **Dynamic Pool**: A fixed percentage ($P_D\%$) of the reward pool is reserved as a dynamic pool.
 This pool will be rewarded to the lead auditor or the bounty hunters based on the exploit score from each phase.
 It is recommended that $P_D = 50 - P_L$.
 - **Selective Competition Pool**: A fixed percentage ($P_C\%$) of the reward pool is reserved for the selective competition pool and is used to incentivize the contestants to identify vulnerabilities in the protocol **AFTER** the mitigation of findings from the second phase.
 It is recommended that $10 \leq P_C \leq 15$.
 As this phase allows for LOW risks, this pool is likely always to be distributed to the contestants.
 - **Judge**: The judge is involved in all phases and incentivized by a fixed guaranteed percentage ($P_J\%$) of the reward pool.
 It is recommended that $5 \leq P_J \leq 15$.

+// The host charges on top of the total pool, right?

 ### Default Pool Structure